Handle Insurance Reversals (Post a “Takeback”)

-When you receive an insurance payment reversal or “takeback” from a payor, you can post it automatically or manually.
+When you receive an insurance payment reversal or “takeback” on an ERA, your practice can process and post it automatically or manually.
+The original payment for the encounter is adjusted off and then the updated adjudication is posted.

 Video: Watch Reverse an Insurance Payment (Post a Takeback) to learn more.

-However, your PCC system cannot automatically post a reversal if any charge, payment, or claim detail does not match what is found in your PCC system.
-For example, if the amount reversed does not match your records, or the payor fails to provide identification information, the takeback will not autopost and you will see it when you review the ERA after autoposting.
+• Reversal Doesn't Match Your Records: If charge, payment, or claim details don’t match what is found in your PCC system, PCC cannot autopost the reversal.
+For example, if the amount reversed does not match your payment records, or the payor fails to provide claim identification information, the takeback will not autopost.

 Manually Reverse an Insurance Payment